c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 ### `zsh-syntax-highlighting`: Valid Commands by Color

-This Plugin help you fix the typo in the commands.
-In real time, when command is correctly typed, the color is green, otherwise, the color is red.
+This Plugin help to detect the typo in the commands typing in real time.
+When command is correctly typed, the color is Green, otherwise, the color is Red.

 ![](image-2.png)